Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution

-The structure of this second part of the series is as follows.
-Sections \ref{sec:QFTCauchy} and \ref{sec:holom} present a brief summary of how geometric quantization can be used to build a quantization of linear observables and the set of quantum states for different relevant cases as are those of holomorphic, Schrödinger or momentum-space quantizations; and how to define isomorphisms relating them.
-Then, Section \ref{sec:QuantizHolom} studies the quantization of arbitrary observables in the different approaches and how to relate them.
-Afterwards, Section \ref{sec:GQFT} presents the construction of geometric quantum field theory, following Kibble's construction.
-We identify the canonical Kähler structure of the set of quantum states build previously, and study the relations with the one defined on the set of classical fields which determines the quantization of the theory.
-Then, in Section \ref{sec:timeevolution} we use the geometrical formalism to describe the solutions of Schrödinger equation as the integral curves of a Hamiltonian vector field associated with the canonical symplectic structure.
-But the geometrical construction also requires the introduction of a connection to take into account the dependence of the quantization procedure on the geometrical structures of the set of classical fields.
-This dependence is reflected in the time-evolution which makes the whole construction to be time-dependent.
-Finally, Section \ref{sec:KleinGordonExample} presents an application of all the ingredients introduced so far, in the case of the dynamics of a free quantum scalar field.
-In Section \ref{sec:conclusions} we present the main conclusions of the two papers and describe potential applications for the future.
+The structure of the paper is the following: On the remainder of this section we recall some mathematical features and conventions introduced in the first part of this series \cite{alonsoGeometricFlavours2023}.
+Then, Section \ref{sec:QFTCauchy} introduces the first step towards geometric quantization, prequatization theory.
+We introduce the prequantum Hilbert space and the prequantization of linear observables that will serve as basis for geometric quantization.
+Continuing with this program, Section \ref{sec:holom} introduces the set of quantum states for different relevant cases and presents a summary of the geometric quantization of linear observables (on fields).
+In particular, we consider holomorphic, antiholomorphic, Schrödinger and momentum-space quantizations; and we also provide isomorphisms and quantization preserving mappings relating them.
+Then, in Section \ref{sec:QuantizHolom} we study the quantization of arbitrary observables in these cases and, again, we provide a way to relate them.
+This is followed by Section \ref{sec:GQFT} presenting the construction of geometric quantum field theory analogously to Kibble's geometric quantum mechanics.
+We identify the canonical Kähler structure of the set of quantum states built previously and study its relation with the one defined on the set of classical fields proper to geometric quantization.
+Then, in Section \ref{sec:timeevolution} we use the geometric formalism to describe the solutions of Schrödinger equation as the integral curves of a Hamiltonian vector field associated with the canonical symplectic structure.
+One key novelty presented in this section is the fact that the geometric construction requires the introduction of a connection to take into account the dependence of the quantization procedure on the geometrical objects of the hypersurface, as in \cite{alonsobujHybridGeometrodynamics2024}.
+In this case, these structures are in turn $t$-dependent, which turns the whole construction time-dependent and is reflected in the time-evolution equation.
+Finally, Section \ref{sec:KleinGordonExample} presents an application of all the ingredients introduced so far to the case of the dynamics of a free quantum scalar field on a flat Friedman-Lemaitre-Robertson-Walker (FLRW) spacetime.
+We finish this work with Section \ref{sec:conclusions} presenting the main conclusions of the two papers and describing its potential applications.

-\subsection{Mathematical summary}
+\paragraph{Mathematical summary} \